 The threat of new entrants is low to moderate considering the initial capital investment to build the infrastructure, to process high volumes of transactions effectively and efficiently.

 New entrants need to increase their brand value to effectively compete in the market.
 They need to have a thorough understanding of statutory compliances for each geography.
-Volume and scale is required to justify sustained investment in developing new country payrolls.
+Volume and scale are required to justify sustained investment in developing new country payrolls.
 They need to build trust in the system for handling payrolls, which has wide ramifications in organizations with respect to employee satisfaction.
-Product should be up-to-date in compliance with laws & regulations.
+The product should be up-to-date in compliance with laws & regulations.

 While offering all this, the system must be compliant to the laws and regulations.